RESEARCH STARTER

 Liberal Party of Canada

 The Liberal Party of Canada is one of Canada's three political parties that operate at the federal level.
-Founded in 1867, the Liberal Party is older than its rivals: the Conservative Party and New Democratic Party.
+Founded in 1867, the Liberal Party is older than its rivals: the Conservative Party and the New Democratic Party.
 Politically, it falls between them.
 Its policies have skewed slightly left of center, but there have been periods over the years when the party was politically centered or right of center.

-The party has been one of the most dominant in the history of democratic developed nations.
+The party has been one of the most dominant in the history of democratically developed nations.
 It was particularly strong during the twentieth century.
 After a downturn early in the twenty-first century, it rebounded in the 2015 elections.

 Policies that the party has advocated include same-sex marriage, universal health care, and bilingualism (giving both English and French official standing as national languages).
 Some prominent Liberals are William Lyon Mackenzie King, Wilfrid Laurier, Pierre Trudeau, and his son, Justin Trudeau.